itzfrutigeraero-wq/Gio-ai/README.md

-remember this ai is still on wip
+remember this ai is still on its first version so expect bugs